In Autumpne,

 A balade boke before me for to laye,

-And leme me to synge Re my fa sol!
+And leme me to synge Re

 And whan I fayle bobbe me on the noll.